100 Notable alumni of

 -

-Adam Zbar is a Webby Award-winning Bay Area entrepreneur who is CEO of Hamsa, a global clearing and settlement platform for central banks and financial institutions using Hamsa’s Unified Ledger.
+Adam Zbar is an American entrepreneur and the CEO of Hamsa, a global clearing and settlement platform for central banks and financial institutions using Hamsa’s Unified Ledger.
 In 2025, Hamsa will clear $400B.